-From the late 19th-century to the early 20th-century, the Kingdom of Italy rapidly grew.
+From the late 19th-century to the early 20th-century, the Mediterranean Kingdom of Italy rapidly grew.
 This growth left Southern Italy mostly impoverished and excluded from manufacturing.
 Despite being a victor in World War I, Italy later entered a period of economic crisis.
 This turmoil led to the start of a fascist dictatorship in 1922.
 Participation in World War II on the German side ended in military defeat, economic destruction, and Italian civil war.

 Following Italy’s liberation and the rise of the Resistance, the country abolished the monarchy and reinstated democracy.
 The nation enjoyed a prolonged economic boom despite periods of social turmoil.
 Italy has an advanced economy.
 It has a very high level of human development and is among the top countries for life expectancy.
 As a reflection of its fabulous cultural wealth, Italy is home to 55 spectacular World Heritage Sites.